jacques/docs.npmjs.com/content/enterprise/github.md

 <!--
 title: GitHub integration
 keywords: github, git, enterprise
-description: If your organization uses GitHub or GitHub Enterprise, npmE can be configured to automatically use them for login and access control.
+heading: Use your GitHub account for access control
+featured: true
 -->

 ## Integrates with GitHub and GitHub Enterprise